Jose-YP/RPGProto/README.md

 ______
 *In general STABILITY

-*Getting A Massive ammount of errors from helper function NullorAppend
+*Sometimes getting a massive ammount of errors from helper function NullorAppend

 *Make sure everything works under the battle system